 In addition, the lubricating glandular tissue in your lids including the tear-producing glands (lacrimal glands) can be affected.
 This can lead to extreme dryness, aggravating the problem even more.

-Quick and urgent measures should be taken if you or your child has itchy or scaring eyes or discharge of white substance from the eyes, especially if you live in or recently traveled to an area where trachoma is common.
-Trachoma is a contagious disease which can be transmitted through the eyes or nose of an infected person.
-Early treatment is advisable as soon as possible helps prevent further infections and transmission.
+Quick and urgent measures should be taken if you or your child has itchy or scary eyes or discharge of white substance from the eyes, especially if you live in or recently traveled to an area where trachoma is common.
+Trachoma is a contagious disease that can be transmitted through the eyes or nose of an infected person.
+Early treatment is advisable as soon as possible to help prevent further infections and transmission.